Learn It: Double-Knitting Colorwork

 To bind off, you can use the standard method, except instead of knitting all stitches, you’ll continue with a double-knit row, knitting and purling in alternate colors as you did on the final charted row while binding off.
 When you have one pair left on the needle, break your ends and pass both ends through both loops.

 Hide your ends inside your fabric.
 Double knitting is mostly hollow, except where the faces lock together at a color change.
 Especially when your yarn is grippy, you’ll be able to weave your ends inside your fabric with very little effort.

 I think this technique is well worth learning.
-The applications are endless—think pockets, as just one idea.
-Since the front and back are knit at the same time, double-knitting is a wonderful method for knitting kanga-style pockets on pullovers.
+The applications are endless — think pockets, as just one idea.
+Because the front and back are knit at the same time, double-knitting is a wonderful method for knitting kanga-style pockets on pullovers.
 I love those.

-The lovely little Fir-Cone Sachet is the perfect starter project for learning how to knit colorwork double-knitting.
-Get your copy of Interweave Knits Gifts today; I'm sure there are several people on your gift list who would enjoy this little sachet.
-And by adding a loop to one of the corners, you've got a perfect tree ornament!
+The lovely little Fir-Cone Sachet is the perfect starter project for learning how to knit double-knitting colorwork.
+Get your copy of Interweave Knits Gifts today; I’m sure there are several people on your gift list who would enjoy this little sachet.
+And by adding a loop to one of the corners, you’ve got a perfect tree ornament!

 Master your double-knitting colorwork skills by trying some of our fun knitting patterns.
 You’ll be a colorwork master after you create the geometric pattern on our double-knit spectacle case.
 Download this knitting pattern straight to your computer to get started today.
 For simpler colorwork, try our double-knit scarf knitting pattern download.
 This lovely scarf is made with two colors and features a kind of ombre effect.
 Bring more double-knit fabric into your wardrobe with our Biltmore reversible double-knit vest in kismet knitting pattern download.
 This lovely knit vest features reversible colors and a stylish cut.